federicomaffei/My-Student-Directory/README.md

 * The feature I implemented via TDD are:

   1. The ability to store students with informations such as: name, e-mail, cohort and ID, all assigned from a user.

   2. The ability to return the list of students, formatted in a readable way.

   3. The ability to delete the students from the list.

   4. The ability to save the students in a .csv file, to store them after exiting from the application.

   5. The ability to load the students from the csv file and have them displayed in a readable way.

 * The programming languages and technologies I used are:

-..* Ruby
+  * Ruby

-..* Rspec
+  * Rspec

 * How to run the application:

-..* From command line enter:
+  * From command line enter:
 ```bash
 ruby lib/student-directory-app.rb
 ```

 * How to test the application:

-..* From command line enter:
+  * From command line enter:
 ```bash
 rspec
 ```
-* Possible future implementations:
+* Possible future adds to the features: